jdede/inet-showcases/docs/wireless/crosstalk/index.md

 In the above, it was trivial that `host4` cannot receive `host1`'s transmissions, just as `host2` cannot receive `host3`'s transmissions.
 Yet the radio medium module sent all transmissions to all hosts, where the radio module decided that some of the transmissions cannot be received because the host's receiver is set to a different channel.

 The simulation can be optimized by ommiting these unnecessary message sends by the radio medium, by using two radio medium modules and placing the trivially non-interfering host-pairs on a different radio medium.

 The second example simulation demonstrates the use of two radio medium modules to optimize the simulation.

-TODO: this is scalar radio
+The simulation can be run by choosing the `IndependentFrequencyBandsTwoScalarRadioMediumModules` configuration from the ini file.
+The following video shows the host-pairs communicating:

 <video autoplay loop controls src="independent_2radiomediums1.mp4" onclick="this.paused ? this.play() : this.pause();"></video>
 <!--internal video recording, animation speed none, playback speed 0.59, zoom 1.69, display message name and message class off, run until #129-->

+Notice that there are only message sends between hosts on the same channel.

-### Nodes on adjacent wifi channels, partially overlapping frequency bands
+### Nodes on adjacent wifi channels (partially overlapping frequency bands)

 TODO: this should be done from the angle of wifi channels